steveafrost/ruby-self-readme-v-000/README.md

 Here, we use the `self` keyword inside of the `#get_adopted` instance method to refer to whichever dog this method is being called on.
 We set that dog's `owner` property equal to the new owner's name by calling the `#owner=` method on `self` inside the method body.

-Think about it: if `self` refers to the object on which the method is being called, and if that object is an instance of the `Dog` class, than we can call any of our other instance methods on `self`.
+Think about it: if `self` refers to the object on which the method is being called, and if that object is an instance of the `Dog` class, then we can call any of our other instance methods on `self`.

 ## Resources